Kambam-M-S/IBM-capstone-project/README.md

-Created some visualizations and added them to dashboards using Google looker Studio
+Created visualizations and added them to dashboards using Google looker Studio